AdamSutherby/ArchitectureDecisionRecord/ADRs/UI-Framwork-ADR.md

 ### Issue

-To determine the most suitable backend language(s) for our mobile application.
+To determine the UI framework to be used for developing the food delivery application.

 ### Decision

-We are choosing Node.js as our backend programming language.
+We will use React as the UI framework for developing the food delivery application.

 ### Status